wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/hello-world/hello-world-client.md

 1. Now that the basic file structure of our project has been set up correctly, we must next declare the use of packages `@wasmer/wasi` and `@wasmer/wasmfs`.

-    To install these packages as runtime dependencies to our project, run the following:
+    To install these packages as runtime dependencies to our project, run the following command:

     ```bash
     $ npm install --save @wasmer/wasi @wasmer/wasmfs